 We're proud to be New Zealand's first Dementia friendly bank

-We want other organisations to become dementia friendly too, that's why we partnered with Alzheimer’s Auckland to create materials that we could share - brochures, checklists, training videos and modules.
-We're happy to share our resources and learnings with other organisations who want to become dementia friendly, which was one of the reasons we received a Deloitte Diversity Award in 2015.
+We want other organisations to become dementia friendly too, that's why we partnered with Dementia Auckland to create materials that we could share - brochures, checklists, training videos and modules.
+We're happy to share our resources and learnings with other organisations who want to become dementia friendly, and this is one of the reasons we received a Deloitte Diversity Award in 2015.

 Feel free to use these for your own organisation and tailor them to your own purposes as needed.

-Westpac is piloting a national dementia-friendly accreditation in association with Dementia Auckland.
+Westpac is the first organisation in New Zealand to receive official dementia-friendly accreditation from Alzheimers New Zealand.
 The accreditation specifically involves ensuring our physical environment has a clear layout with signs, displays and lighting to support independent navigation and quiet spaces to have conversations without distractions.
-It’s also about ensuring our front line teams are skilled to assist our customers and their carers where needed.
+It’s also about ensuring our front line teams are skilled to assist our customers and their carers with their specific banking needs.

 The number of New Zealanders with dementia is expected to triple to nearly 150,000 over the next 30 years.
 Alzheimer's disease progressively affects thinking abilities, producing profound functional impairment, loss of independence and significant health care needs.
 The physical and emotional strains placed on individuals and family/ whānau are immense.
 If we could delay dementia onset by five years, this would reduce dementia prevalence by 50%.